Proofing

 Getting the proof right is one of the harder skills in bread baking.
 Here is what happens at each extreme:

-Signs of under-proofing
+Signs of under-proofed dough

 - Poke test: springs back fast and fully